r-uby-dev/roda-llm/README.md

-roda-llm does not provide a Roda application by itself, so you would always create own your subclass of Roda that could be a component that integrates with the rest of your application.
-It also gives you the opportunity to extend the plugin's functionality by extending the Roda application.
+roda-llm does not provide a Roda application by itself, so you would always create own your subclass of Roda that could be mounted within a host Rack or Rails application.
+It also gives you the opportunity to extend the plugin's functionality by extending the Roda subclass.

 A resolver has its own section later in the README.md but it is worth knowing that it is how you can implement callbacks